Her First Affaire (film)

-Her First Affaire is a 1932 British drama film directed by Allan Dwan and starring Ida Lupino, George Curzon and Diana Napier.
-It was based on Frederick J. Jackson's 1930 version of Merrill Rogers's 1927 play Her First Affaire; a play which Jackson significantly modified for the London stage and for which he shared co-author credit in this 1930 version.
-It was shot at Teddington Studios, with sets designed by the art director J. Elder Wills.
+Her First Affaire is a 1932 British drama film directed by Allan Dwan and starring Ida Lupino, George Curzon, and Diana Napier.
+It was based on Frederick J. Jackson's 1930 version of Merrill Rogers' original 1927 play of the same name.
+Jackson modified the story significantly for the London stage and received a shared co-author credit for his version.
+The film was shot at Teddington Studios with sets designed by the art director J. Elder Wills.

 Plot

-A headstrong young girl falls completely for a writer of trashy novels, and insinuates herself into his household, all to the chagrin of her erstwhile fiancé.
-He conspires with the author's wife to show the girl how foolish she's been.
+A headstrong young girl falls completely for a writer of trashy novels and insinuates herself into his household, all to the chagrin of her erstwhile fiancé.
+He conspires with the author's wife to show the girl how foolish she has been.